burcakbekiroglu/vagrant-lamp/README.md

 ### Getting set up on Mac OSX ###

 * Check out the vagrant repository into a location of your choice
-* Copy and paste `Vagrantfile-sample`, rename to `Vagrantfile` and update settings as required, such as IP address and memory.
+* Copy and paste `Vagrantfile-sample`, rename to `Vagrantfile` and update settings as required such as shared folder, IP address and memory.
 * Copy and paste `ansible/local/group_vars/all-sample.yml`, rename to `all.yml` and update settings as required, such as Apache virtualhosts.
 * Run `vagrant up` from the project root folder.